tropotek/DesktopTardis/Arduino/TardisLights/README.md

 TardisLights
 ==============

-This is the basic lights and audio example.
+This just does some basic automated animations and sounds.

-This is not the main script.....YET
+Use this if you do not wish to control the TARDIS by the Desktop controller.